S. R. Crown Hall: Awards and landmark designations

 When Crown Hall was completed, it received a citation of merit from the American Institute of Architects' Chicago chapter and the Chicago Association of Commerce.
 The Commission on Chicago Landmarks recommended in 1996 that both the exterior and interior be granted municipal landmark status; this contrasted with most Chicago Landmark buildings, which received only exterior protection.
 Crown Hall was named a Chicago Landmark on October 1, 1997, and the landmark commission's chairman called it "universally recognized symbol of an entire period of architecture".
-It was added to the National Register of Historic Places as a National Historic Landmark in August 2001 because of its architectural significance, and particularly because it was associated with Mies's role as the leader of IIT's architecture school.
+It was added to the National Register of Historic Places (NRHP) as a National Historic Landmark in August 2001 because of its architectural significance, and particularly because it was associated with Mies's role as the leader of IIT's architecture school.
 At the time, NRHP listings were generally required to be at least 50 years old, but the building was only 45 years old.
-The remainder of the IIT Main Campus was entered into the National Register of Historic Places in 2005.
+The remainder of the IIT Main Campus was entered into the NRHP in 2005.

 Architectural influence and media

 After designing Crown Hall, Mies went on to design Cullinan Hall at the Museum of Fine Arts, Houston, which had similar design features.
 The clear-span roof and steel-and-glass facade helped influence later buildings such as the Chicago Federal Center post office and Berlin's Neue Nationalgalerie.
 Several works by the architect Glenn Murcutt, such as the Laurie Short House and Magney House, were described as having been inspired by Crown Hall and other Miesian works.
 Skidmore, Owings, & Merrill, who took over as IIT's architect after Mies's retirement in 1958, designed several buildings that alluded to the architecture of Crown Hall.
 Conversely, Crown Hall's plain design contrasted with the curved facade of a residential complex designed by Helmut Jahn and built across State Street in 2003.

 In 1982, to honor Mies's designs, the United States Postal Service issued a stamp depicting Crown Hall; the stamp, part of a series honoring American architects, was designed by Walter D. Richards.
-On March 27, 2012, Mies van der Rohe's 126th birthday, Google honored the building and its architect with a poetic doodle of Crown Hall.
+On March 27, 2012, Mies's 126th birthday, Google commemorated the building and its architect with a Google doodle of Crown Hall.
 In addition, the building is the namesake of the Mies Crown Hall Americas Prize, an architecture award that was first issued in 2014 and has been awarded every two years since then.
 Crown Hall has been depicted in art as well, including the 1978 photomontage Titanic by the architect Stanley Tigerman and photographs by Balthazar Korab.